userexperior-technologies/integration-guide/docs/firebase-crashlytics-android.md

-# Firebase Crashlytics + UserExperior (Android)
+# Firebase Crashlytics + UserExperior

 Now you can link Firebase Crashlytics with UserExperior and understand exactly how your app crashed.
 UserExperior + Crashlytics integration will help you solve the crashes easily, reproduce crashes and reduce crash rates, save your development time with our session recordings.

-This guide explains how to associate UserExperior Session URL with the Firebase Crashlytics which enables you to see a step by step session replay of crashed session in UserExperior.
+This guide explains how to associate UserExperior Session URL with the Firebase Crashlytics which enables you to see a step by step session replay of the crashed session in UserExperior.

-If you have not integrated UserExperior in your app, go to our SDK Integration Guide and integrate UserExperior first, then follow below steps:
+If you have not integrated UserExperior in your app, go to our SDK Integration Guide and integrate UserExperior first, then follow the below steps:

 ## Integration